An Erd\H{o}s-Stone type result for high-order spectra of graphs: Introduction

 \section{Introduction}

-The graph in this paper is undirected and simple.
+The graphs in this paper are undirected and simple.
 Let $G$ be a graph with the set of vertices $V(G)=\{1,2,...,n\}$.
-If an induced subgraph of a subset of $V(G)$ is a complete subgraph, then the subset is called a clique.
-A clique is called a $t$-clique if it has $t$ vertices.
+If an induced subgraph of a subset of $V(G)$ is a complete graph, then the subset is called a clique.
+A clique is called a $t$-clique if it has $t$ elements.
 Let $C_{t}(G)$ denote the set of $t$-cliques in $G$.
 Denote by $c_{t}(G)$ the number of elements in $C_{t}(G)$.
 A complete $s$-partite graph with the absolute value of the difference between the number of vertices in any two parts is at most $1$ is denote by $T_{s}(n)$, where $n$ is its number of vertices.
+And $T_{s}(n)$ is called the $s$-partite Tur\'{a}n graph.

-For a graph $H$, denote by $ex(n,H)$ the maximum number of edges in an $n$-vertex $H$-free graph.
-Determining $ex(n,H)$ is an important problem in extremal graph theory, a celebrated result in this type of problem is called Erd\H{o}s-Stone-Simonovits theorem \cite{Stone,Simonovits} (abbreviated as E-S-S theorem). \begin{theorem}\textup{\cite{Stone,Simonovits}} If $H$ is a graph with chromatic number $\chi(H)=r+1$, then
+For a graph $H$ with no isolated vertices, denote by $ex(n,H)$ the maximum number of edges in an $n$-vertex $H$-free graph.
+A celebrated result in extremal graph theory is called Erd\H{o}s-Stone Theorem \cite{Stone} (see also \cite{Simonovits}). \begin{theorem}\textup{\cite{Stone}} Let $H$ be a graph with chromatic number $\chi(H)=r+1$.
+For an arbitrary positive number $\epsilon$, there is a positive number $n_{0}(\epsilon, H)$ such that for $n > n_{0}(\epsilon, H)$,

 \end{theorem}